 *Click here to see project details.

-My friends and I built EcoBear in a 2-day hacakthon, a web-widget to bridge the gap between consumers’ sustainable intentions and their actual shopping behavior.
+My friends and I built EcoBear in a 2-day hackathon, a web-widget to bridge the gap between consumers’ sustainable intentions and their actual shopping behavior.
 Most shoppers wanted to buy green but lacked clear, trustworthy information and were overwhelmed by greenwashing and convenience.
 Our tool integrated directly into shopping websites, automatically scanning products and displaying instant sustainability ratings using color-coded labels—green for sustainable, red for unsustainable.
 Users could click to learn more about certifications and evaluation criteria.

 To drive engagement, we gamified the experience with rewards and a friendly polar bear mascot.
 Eco-conscious users appreciated the badges and rewards, while casual shoppers responded well to clear alternatives and incentives.
 From our testing, we learned to make sustainability cues more prominent and reduce guilt-driven nudging.